 mergeCell is a common function which merges 2 tiles (Cell) and returns one tile:

 swap : ( Cell, Cell ) -> ( Cell, Cell ) swap ( cell1, cell2 ) = ( cell2, cell1 ) mergeCell : ( Cell, Cell ) -> Cell mergeCell ( cell1, cell2 ) = case ( cell1, cell2 ) of ( Tile val1, Tile val2 ) -> Tile (val1 + val2) ( Tile val1, EmptyCell ) -> Tile val1 _ -> mergeCell (swap ( cell1, cell2 ))

 mergeCell method fails when arguments are

 EmptyCell, it gets stuck in infinite recursion.
-But since we never use that case, it never crashed.
+But since we never have that case, it never crashes.